ipfs-inactive/blog/src/21-go-ipfs-0-4-4-released/index.md

 from there.
 Or alternatively, from the same page you can grab the `ipfs-update` binary, and use it to perform the upgrade for you.
 If you installed from source, you can simply run `git checkout v0.4.4`, then run `make install`.

-Please upgrade your IPFS nodes as soon as you can, so you can take advantage of the improvements.